 Due to cost factors there is .... read more

 |Author: Anita Hill, Michael O'Brien, A Taylor, Bruce Firth, JI Mardel, MR Hill, TJ Bastow, RHJ Hannink, L Graham, J Wu, A Bui | CSIRO Energy Technology |

 In ACARP C11006 (O’Brien et al. 2003), screen aperture dimensions and open area inclusive of pegging were measured using a new image analysis system.
 In ACARP C11012 (Hill et al. 2004), the material performance and the critical failure mechanisms of screen panels .... read more

 |Author: Dr Götz Bickert | GBL Process |

 The objective of the study was to undertake a review of seal, spray and wash water filtration technologies currently used in Australia and overseas and technologies with the potential to improve process water quality from a solids content perspective.
-This is relevant for water used for .... read more
+This is relevant for water used for filter .... read more

 |Author: John Doyle | Geosensing Solutions |

 .... read more